Escape of a Sticky Particle: Simulating an adsorbing boundary condition

 First, one performs a Bernoulli trial to decide whether $\mathcal{N} = 0$ (with probability $\mathcal{E}_\epsilon(z)=(1 + qz)/(1 + q\epsilon)$) or $\mathcal{N} > 0$.
 In the former case, the particle is relocated to a new position $z = \epsilon$, while the time counter is incremented by $(\epsilon^2 - z^2)/(2D)$, i.e., the mean time needed to escape the interval $(0,\epsilon)$ with reflecting endpoint $0$ and absorbing endpoint $\epsilon$.
 In turn, in the latter case, we generate the random number $\mathcal{N}=n$ of adsorptions from the geometric distribution $\mathcal{E}_0(0)^{n-1}\mathcal{E}_\epsilon(0)$ for $n = 1, 2, ...$.
 The particle is again relocated at $z=\epsilon$, while the time counter is incremented by

 where $\mathcal{T}_w^1, \ldots, \mathcal{T}_w^{\mathcal{N}}$ are independent waiting times generated from the exponential law with the rate $k_d$ in accordance with the first-order desorption kinetics described by the last term in Eq. (\ref{eq:linear_adsorption_kinetics}).
+Since a geometric sum of independent and identically distributed exponential random variables is itself exponentially distributed, one can replace the sum in Eq. (\ref{eq:aprox_escape}) by a single exponential variable with the rate $\mathcal{E}_\epsilon(0) k_d$.
 Note that Eq. (\ref{eq:aprox_escape}) captures the mean escape time from the boundary layer exactly.
 It also captures the variance of the escape time to second order in the layer's width $\epsilon$, with errors being $O(\epsilon^3)$.
 A generalization for non-exponential waiting times is trivial: one has to generate $\mathcal{T}^{i}_{w}$ according to the given probability density $\psi(t)$.

-As any smooth boundary is locally flat, we can use the above procedure when simulating higher-dimensional domains.
+As any smooth boundary is locally flat, we can use the above procedure when simulating higher-dimensional domains (Fig. \ref{Fig:SimulationIllustration}).
 All we have to do is make sure that the simulation step size is small enough such that the surface can be locally approximated as a flat surface.
-Then, a thin subsurface layer of width $\epsilon$ can be approximated by a slab of length $\epsilon$.
-This is illustrated in Fig. (\ref{Fig:SimulationIllustration}).
+Then, a thin subsurface layer of width $\epsilon$ can be approximated by a slab of height $\epsilon$.